Tascurator/tascurator-documents/docs/docs/modeling.md

 Constraints:

-- unique.
-(Landlords cannot create multiple accounts with the same email address).
+- Uniqueness
-- in a valid format.
+- In a valid format

 ### Password